30DaysOf/deconstructing-contoso-real-estate/30Days/src/content/docs/1-contoso/1-about.md

-# Deconstructing Contoso Real Estate
+---
+title: 1.
+About This Series
+description: What is Contoso Real Estate App - Deconstructed?
+Who is it for and what do we need to get started?
+---

 ## Learning Journey